nu75h311/contract-testing-examples/pact/songs-service/README.md

 connection information is required.

 - `./gradlew clean build` builds the app, generates the contract tests and run all tests.
-- `./gradlew test --tests *ContractTests` only runs contract tests.
+- `./gradlew clean test --tests *ContractTests` only runs contract tests.
-- `./gradlew test --tests *ContractTests -DpublishPactVerification` runs contract tests and publishes the results to the broker if the `application-contract-test.properties` is filled.
+- `./gradlew clean verifyContracts -DpublishPactVerification` runs contract tests and publishes the results to the broker if the `application-contract-test.properties` is filled.